ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ## Other Setups {#othersetups}

-If you want an Ubuntu version prior to 20.04.1, a desktop environment other than GNOME, a different Linux distribution, or a different Linux derivative such as Chrome OS or Android, the following sections gives some information and additional steps that may help you out.
+If you want an Ubuntu version other than 20.04.1, a desktop environment other than GNOME, a different Linux distribution, or a different Linux derivative such as Chrome OS or Android, the following sections gives some information and additional steps that may help you out.
 From here on, we assume a reasonable level of knowledge with Linux, disk partitioning etc. **The majority of users who have followed the instructions above can stop reading here!**

 ![Ubuntu 18.10 on a Linx 1010B tablet](/guides/linx-1810.png){: .center}